Akadil/Akadil/README.md

 > 🙋‍♂️ The desire to create something and to cooperate with others helped me to become a good programmer \
 > 💻 Mostly interested in data engineering and optimization processes  \
 > ⚽️ Love football, tennis, horses, skiing and snowboarding. lots in short ;) \
-> (Currently working on developing my portfolio)
+> Currently working on developing my portfolio

 <details>
-<summary>Just check my projects</summary>
+<summary>Click to know about me</summary>

 <div align="left">

-- 🔭 I’m currently working on some TypeScript projects
+- I am working on creating a virtual machine
-- 🌱 I’m currently learning Quantum Engineering
+- I am learning different python packages
-- 💬 Ask me about first generation pokemon glitches ;)
+- In spare time reading books on power of will

 </div>